How to Install Bathroom Tiles

 There is a definite art to this process.
 It isn’t a case of just throwing down some cement and letting it dry.
 It’s all about fall—meaning, the angle of the fall that the water will naturally flow to for drainage.

 If you look at the photo below, which again is of my bathroom, you will see the area behind the yellow level falls downwards towards the right wall.
 Where the wood lies against the right wall is where my channel drain will be.
-Therefore the downward fall to the wood means water from my shower will run back to the drain, which is what you want it to do.
+Therefore, the downward fall to the wood means water from my shower will run back to the drain, which is what you want it to do.

 When laying the screed, you need to be mindful to make it thick enough to give you the amount of fall you need.
-Usually, in a standard bathroom with an enclosed shower and floor waste, you would only need a slight fall so the screed would be around 20mm deep.
+Usually, in a standard bathroom with an enclosed shower and floor waste, you would only need a slight fall, so the screed would be around 20mm deep.
 However, with my walk-in shower and channel waste, a more significant fall is necessary; therefore, the total height of my screen is 40mm.

 Do the setout

 Don’t overlook the importance of the setout!
-This is one of the steps that will elevate your DIY tiling to give it the professional I know you will want.
+This is one of the steps that will elevate your DIY tiling to give it the professional look I know you will want.

 First of all, let me start by explaining what the setout is because I didn’t know about this until my tiller came, and chances are you don’t either.
-The setout is the process of determining where you lay your tiles to proved the best finish.
+The setout is the process of determining where you lay your tiles to prove the best finish.
 By this, I mean, where the grout lines will be.

 The best way to explain this is by giving you another example.
 The picture below is of my ensure bathroom, which is long and narrow.
-You can see that the setout of the Terrazo Grey floor tile and 60cmx30cm matt white wall tile strategically places a full tile in the centre to create symmetrical vertical lines.
+You can see that the setout of the Terrazzo Grey floor tile and 60cmx30cm matt white wall tile strategically places a full tile in the centre to create symmetrical vertical lines.
 Had the tiler started with a full tile from the wall, it would look much different.
-You would have two full-size tiles, and then a tiny slither of a tile to fill the excess gap.
+You would have two full-size tiles and then a tiny slither of a tile to fill the excess gap.
 Conscious tile placement decisions, such as the above, are what the setout process is all about.

 Start with the floor

-When the setout sorted, you are now ready to install bathroom tiles.
+When the setout is sorted, you are now ready to install bathroom tiles.
 Start with the floor.
 Follow the setout and use a laser level as your guide.
 Start at the end of the room and work your way backwards, towards the door.
 Apply the tile adhesive liberally with a notched trowel, ensuring the entire surface area under the time is covered.
 Work in your immediate area only and apply the adhesive as you go.

 For the tile adhesive, we used Uni-Grip Tile Adhesive, which is $34.00 a bag.

 As you will see in the photo below, my tiler used the Clip-It levelling system to achieve a quick and seamless installation.
-I recommend you check these out as it ensures a professional finish.
+I recommend you check these out, as it ensures a professional finish.
 You can get them from ClickTile also.

 The clip system works by locking down a tile in line with the previous tile, so they are all level with one another.
 There will be no raised edges that will be prone to chipping, and you’re sure to get a much cleaner, more professional-looking result.